Rarotonga Budget & Backpacking Itinerary: 3 Days 🤑 [2025]© CookIslandsPocketGuide.com

 Dining Recommendations

 For lunch, Vili’s Burger Joint just north of Muri offers affordable and tasty burgers, pizzas and shakes.
-Alternatively, head south of Muri to Titikaveka where you’ll find Charlie’s Cafe which has a very affordable menu along with a very enviable location on the beach.
+Alternatively, head south of Muri to Titikaveka, where you’ll find Charlie’s, which has a very affordable menu along with a very enviable location on the beach.

-Stick around Muri for dinner, as you’ll not want to miss the street food spectacle of the Muri Night Market, available on Tuesday, Wednesday, Thursday and Sunday evenings from 5pm.
+Stick around Muri for dinner, as you’ll not want to miss the street food spectacle of the Muri Night Market, available on Tuesday, Wednesday, Thursday and Sunday evenings from 5pm (be sure to bring cash as they don’t accept card payments).

 For alternative but still affordable recommendations, check out The Top Cheap Eats on Rarotonga.